Instructions for authors

 Revista española de pedagogía was created in 1943 and its search for excellence has always distinguished itself.
 In fact, it has been the first journal of pedagogical research in Spanish that has been included in the most relevant international databases.
 It accepts only original, high quality submissions from anywhere in the world that help advance pedagogical knowledge, avoid mere opinion polls, and are of general interest.
 Articles must follow commonly accepted ethical criteria; in particular, in cases of plagiarism and falsification of data, the author will be penalized by the rejection of their submissions.
 Articles with more than three authors will only be accepted if a reasoned explanation is provided, and in any case, the intellectual collaboration of all the signatories must be certified, not just data collection.
 Three issues a year are published.

 The original language of the journal is Spanish, the language used by hundreds of millions of people worldwide.
 However, meeting the demands of a globalized world requires the use of not only Spanish but also English to make the articles we publish available to the international academic community, just as we have traditionally done by publishing some articles in English.
 Therefore, the policy of the journal is for it to be printed wholly in Spanish and for articles to be published in Spanish and English on its website (revistadepedagogia.org).
-Contributions are accepted in both languages.
-If an article is accepted, an economic agreement will be reached with the authors to implement the procedure that guarantees the use of appropriate academic language in them, with the translation being done by native expert professionals in each of the languages.
+Articles are received in Spanish, if this is the first author's mother tongue.
+Otherwise, articles are received in English.
+If an article is accepted, an economic agreement will be reached with the authors to implement the procedure that guarantees the use of appropriate academic language in them, with the translation being done by native expert professionals in each of the languages who must translate all the contents of the original article, including tables and graphs.
+Texts cited in the article that were originally published in Spanish, although they were later edited in an English translation, or those that are only published in Spanish, have a special treatment.
+In particular, it is preferable for a classic text to be cited with both versions: that of its original and that of the printed translation.
+This ensures that, when translating the article for the Spanish version of the journal, the translator does not retranslate into Spanish some Spanish quotations translated into English.
+On the other hand, an article from an Spanish journal or a paragraph from a book in Spanish, never published in English, is quoted with the text in its original language and the translation is left to the translator, without prejudice to the fact that, in certain circumstances, the author may consider it appropriate to offer his or her own translation.

 C.1.
-The publication of research articles must be in accordance with the Publication Manual of the American Psychological Association (APA) (www.apastyle.org), from which we list some basic points authors must follow.
+The publication of research articles must be in accordance with the Publication Manual of the American Psychological Association 7th Edition, 2020, (www.apastyle.org), from which we include some basic points which must be strictly followed by the authors.

 1) The length of the contributions, including all sections, will be between 6000 and 7500 words.
-They must be written double spaced, on numbered pages, in Times New Roman typeface.
+They must be written double spaced, on numbered pages, and using the Times New Roman typeface.

 2) The first page must include: the title of the article (in lower case, except the first letter) in English (not in italics, 24 point, bold) and Spanish (in italics, 18 point, bold); the name of the author or authors (bold, name in lower case and surname in capital letters), 11 point and also bold, followed by the abbreviation Ph.D. if you are a doctor, and followed by your professional category and place of work (Full Professor, University of Valencia, not in italics) as well as your email (in italics); an Abstract (10 point bold) followed by the body of the abstract of between 200 and 300 words (10 point, without bold, first line indented) in English,in accordance, where possible, with the IMRAD format (introduction, objective, method, results, discussion and conclusions).
-Then between 5 and 8 Keywords are listed (10 point).
+Then, the Keywords (10 point bold) are listed, between 5 and 8 (10 point, lowercase and not in bold).
 Authors are adviced to check international thesauri such as UNESCO or ERIC.
+Following the abstract and keywords, the article should include the translation of both into Spanish (Resumen and Descriptores) or English, depending on the original language of the article.

 It is important to remember the value of reflecting carefully on the choice of title and the wording of the abstract of the articles.
 The text of the article then follows in 12 point.